hed-standard/hed-specification/docs/Appendix_B.md

-# B. HED syntax details and validation errors
+# B. HED validation errors

 This appendix specifies the details and requirements for HED tags.
 It also summarizes the error codes used by the HED validators.

 ## B.1.
 Valid characters

 **HED_INVALID_CHARACTER**: HED uses ASCII encoding and does not support UTF-8.
 The allowed punctuation is limited.
-Table C.1 lists the allowed characters for various HED elements and explains some associated rules.
+Table B.1 lists the allowed characters for various HED elements and explains some associated rules.

-### *Table C.1.* Valid characters for various HED elements.
+### **Table B.1.** Valid characters.

 <table>
   <tr>